I’ve found the best beauty deals in Amazon’s Spring Sale

 You can save big on make-up, hair tools and more – these are my top picks

-Beauty enthusiasts are in for a treat: the Amazon Spring Sale is well under way, which means now’s the time to save on skincare, make-up, haircare and more.
+Beauty enthusiasts, rejoice: the Amazon Spring Sale is dishing out savings on skincare, make-up, haircare and more.
+You’ll need to be quick, though, as today (Monday 31 March) is the final day of deals.

-There are four days left of the sale.
-Whether you’ve been looking for an epilator for smooth, silky skin or a hi-tech hair dryer that delivers salon-worthy results in minutes, now’s the time to pounce.
+That’s right, there are fewer than 24 hours left to snap up a bargain.
+So, whether you’ve been looking for an epilator for smooth, silky skin or a hi-tech hair dryer that delivers salon-worthy results in minutes, now’s the time to pounce.

 What’s more, the Amazon Spring Sale is a great opportunity to stock up on all your Asian beauty favourites, with Korean make-up from Erborian, Japanese skincare from Curel and much more.

-Whether you’re after everyday essentials such as moisturisers and cleansers or want to treat yourself to the latest in beauty tech, Amazon’s Spring Sale has you sorted with plenty of options.
-Keep an eye on this guide, as I’ll be updating it as more deals roll in, so you won’t miss out on a single cosmetics steal.
+Whether you’re after everyday essentials such as moisturisers and cleansers or want to treat yourself to the latest in beauty tech, Amazon’s Spring Sale has you sorted, with plenty of options.
+Keep an eye on this guide, as I’ll be updating it as the final deals roll in, so you won’t miss out on a single cosmetics steal.

 Why you can trust IndyBest sales coverage